 Third Party Only

-Covers damage you cause to other vehicles or property.
+Covers damage you cause to other people's vehicles or property.
 Your Subaru is not covered.
-Best for older Subarus worth under $3,000.
+May suit older Subarus with low market value.

 • Third-party property damage